 The Twin State Radio Club, Inc. serves the upper Connecticut River Valley region of New Hampshire and Vermont (aka: the Dartmouth-Sunapee Region), with a legal address in Canaan, NH.
 We meet for breakfast at Mickey's Roadside Cafe in downtown Enfield, NH.
-See the map to the left for directions.
+Click on the map to the left for directions.
 (For the duration of the pandemic, Saturday meetings will be held at the usual time on the Zoom meeting platform.
 Links will be sent out Friday via email.
 Many of the other activities listed here are either on hiatus or are limited in some way.)

 Monthly meetings at Micky's almost always feature an hour-long educational presentation or discussion on a technical or operational topic.
 Like most clubs, activity levels rise and wane, but it's generally an interesting bunch of guys with lots to say, and significant technical depth and experience.
 All meetings are open to any interested person.

-We drag the club's two communications trailers down to the New England Amateur Radio Festival twice each year, as well as to various local events.
+We drag the club's three communications trailers down to the New England Amateur Radio Festival in Deerfield, NH each spring and fall, as well as to various local events.
 On occasion, we've gotten together for group contesting efforts, usually the VHF contest in January, and we even did an expedition to a local island.
 Have an idea for an operating, public service or educational event?
 Bring it to the next meeting!

-Over the years, we've provided communications support for a wide variety of public service events, but the largest long-term commitment has been to the massive Audrey Prouty Century Ride each July, an event requiring more than 60 hams, three repeaters, and dozens of APRS trackers and digipeaters.
+Over the years, we've provided communications support for a wide variety of public service events, but the largest long-term commitment has been to the massive Audrey Prouty Century Ride each July, an annual two day event requiring more than 60 hams, three repeaters, and dozens of APRS trackers and digipeaters.

-TSRC also provides direct support for Southern Grafton County ARES, a unit of NH-Amateur Radio Emergency Service and the national ARRL ARES program.
+TSRC also provides direct support for West Central NH ARES, a unit of NH-Amateur Radio Emergency Service and the national ARRL ARES program.
 Members and non-members are encouraged to join NH-ARES.

 Join us for the very informal "morning commute net" between 7:30 and 8:30 most weekday mornings on the 145.33 repeater.
 You'll also find some of us on the air at odd times throughout the day.
 Come add to the QRM!